29 International Travel Tips for Globetrotting Like a Boss

 Sometimes things don’t go according to plan.
 Yvon Chouinard, founder of Patagonia, said, “For me, when everything goes wrong—that’s when the adventure starts.”

 Nothing productive comes from panicking, stressing out and getting your feathers all ruffled up.
 Take a deep breath and flow with the things that are out of your control.

 By following these international travel tips, you are now far better prepared to have an escapade that would make Saint Augustine himself want to read your book.

 The world is full of page-worthy places, cultures, people and experiences just waiting for you to get out there and be a part of it all.

 Jenn Parker is a native Floridian who has been living in Costa Rica since 2010.
 She is an avid surfer, writer, traveler and nature lover on a mission to surf the earth and share her stories.
-She writes for multiple publications, including a collaborative blog called Ocean and Oak.
+Check out some of her published work on her website Jenn Parker.